cell-org/tutorial.cell.computer/README.md

 1. The NFT creator can create a script with a `receivers` array.
 2. A minter comes along and submits the script to the blockchain to mint it into an NFT.
 He can specify a receiver when calling the `c0.token.send([script], [{ receiver: receiver }])` (The second parameter).
-3. This `receiver` parameter must be included in the `receivers` array inside the script.
+3. This `receiver` parameter must be a member of the `receivers` array inside the script.
 Otherwise the mint will fail.
 4. When the mint succeeds, regardless of who sent the transaction, the minted NFT will be sent to the `receiver`.

 > You can combine this feature with other filtering mechanism such as the hash puzzle feature or the sender/senders feature.